 Having sailed on ships of all sizes for decades, it was my first time on a private yacht this fall with Noblesse Yachts, a Swiss company that represents more than 48 ships worldwide.
 There were also more than a dozen British and American writers on board, exploring some of Croatia’s 1,200 islands on a four-night sailing and learning firsthand why private yacht experiences are so popular.

 During our trip, we visited red-roofed limestone fishing villages, historic towns, “secret” swimming holes, and lush and barren scenery.
 However, we did not rush, which is essential for a successful yachting trip.

 ❐ Port of Split

-“People often make the mistake of planning too much distance when booking a yacht,” says Adi Konstatzky, who runs Noblesse Yachts.
+“People often make the mistake of planning too much distance when doing a yacht charter,” says Adi Konstatzky, who runs Noblesse Yachts.
 “It’s a loss of pleasure,” he says.
 “The best part is staying anchored in the morning, swimming before breakfast, and taking it easy.”

 Travel by yacht became one of the most appealing options during the pandemic, as it enabled you to travel with your bubble safely in a stunning location.
 As a result, the experience is both luxurious and practical-you can visit lesser-known ports and coastal communities while bringing your belongings, crew, and services with you.